Orpere/terraform-random/README.md

 ### Task - terraform init

-- this will retrieve all dependencies for terraform scripts
+- this will retrieve all dependencies for terraform files

 ```terraform
 terraform init